josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 As an example to understand the difference, for a basic form component you'd have unit tests for each method (`handleChanges`, `submitForm`, etc) and an integration test to verify the overall behavior of a certain action that involves multiple components.

 React Testing Library is just a lightweight library that provides some additional utilitiy functions, extending the functionality of `react-dom` and `react-dom/test-utils`.
 It's intended as a replacement for Enzyme (a testing library developed by engineers at Airbnb, released in 2016 and popular until recently).
 Note that RTL itself is **not a test runner or framework** -- it's just a library that you can use *with* a testing framework like Jest.
-Jest + RTL is a popular combination, and we'll be working with this stack to learn some testing basics.
+Jest + RTL is a popular combination, and we'll be working with this stack today!

 ## RTL Matchers -- get, find or query?
 * ✅ get (getBy / getAllBy): you'll probably use this one the most.
 It has an implicit assertion built in, meaning that the query itself will make your test fail if the node isn't found, rather than just returning null.